CQCL/cryptomite/docs/performance.rst

 To demonstrate the capabilities of :py:mod:`Cryptomite`, we perform some bench-marking on a MacBook Pro personal laptop (with 2 GHz quad-core Intel i5 processor with 16GB RAM).
 The speed (throughput) for the standard versions of :py:mod:`Cryptomite` extractors are evidenced in the following figure.
+This testing is performed assuming that the min-entropy of the weak input is :math:`k_1 = n_1 / 2`.

 .. image:: figures/performance.png
    :width: 600